model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 `std::slice::from_raw_parts(p.offset(i), i - j)`. `i` must be smaller or equal than `j`.

-A `#[frees(CONDITION, LVALUE)]` clause works similarly to `modifies` but denotes memory that is deallocated.
-It does not admit slice syntax, only lvalues.
+A `#[frees(when = CONDITION, targets = { LVALUE, ... })]` clause works similarly
+to `modifies` but denotes memory that is deallocated.
+Like `modifies` it applies only to pointers but unlike modifies it does not admit slice syntax, only lvalues, because the whole allocation has to be freed.

 [^inferred-footprint]: While inferred memory footprints are sound for both safe
     and unsafe Rust certain features in unsafe rust (e.g. `RefCell`) get